Intelligent lighting

 Several intelligent lights in use at a concert.
 Note the white beams they produce.

 Intelligent lighting refers to lighting that has automated or mechanical abilities beyond those of conventional, stationary illumination.
 Although the most advanced intelligent lights can produce extraordinarily complex effects, the intelligence lies with the human lighting designer, control system programmer, or the lighting operator, rather than the fixture itself.
-For this reason, intelligent lighting (ILS) is also known as automated lighting, moving lights, moving heads, or simply movers.
+Intelligent lighting (ILS) is also known as automated lighting, moving lights, moving heads, or simply movers.

 More recently the term has fallen into disuse as abilities once reserved to a specific category of lighting instruments (most notably colour changing and variable focus) have become pervasive across a range of fixtures.
 The distinction has become more blurred with the introduction of machines that would not be considered lights but share the ability to move their orientation and are operated by the same DMX512 control protocol, such as moving yoke projectors.